redpanda-data/redpanda/docs/www/configuration.md

   # Minimum time before which unused session will get evicted from sessions.
 Maximum time after which inactive session will be deleted is twice the given configuration value
   # Default: 60s
   fetch_session_eviction_timeout_ms: 60000

+rpk:
+  # TLS configuration to allow rpk to make requests to the redpanda API.
+  tls:
+    # The path to the root CA certificate (PEM).
+    truststore_file: ""
+    # The path to the client certificate (PEM).
+Only required if client authentication is
+    # enabled in the broker.
+    cert_file: ""
+    # The path to the client certificate key (PEM).
+Only required if client authentication is
+    # enabled in the broker.
+    key_file: ""

+  # Available tuners.
+Set to true to enable, false to disable.

+  # Setup NIC IRQs affinity, sets up NIC RPS and RFS, sets up NIC XPS, increases socket
+  # listen backlog, increases the number of remembered connection requests, bans the
+  # IRQ Balance service from moving distributed IRQs.
+  # Default: false
+  tune_network: false

+  # Sets the preferred I/O scheduler for given block devices.
+  # It can work using both the device name or a directory, in which the device where
+  # directory is stored will be optimized.
+Sets either 'none' or 'noop' scheduler
+  # if supported.
+  # Default: false
+  tune_disk_scheduler: false

+  # Disables IOPS merging.
+  # Default: false
+  tune_disk_nomerges: false

+  # Distributes IRQs across cores with the method deemed the most appropriate for the
+  # current device type (i.e. NVMe).
+  # Default: false
+  tune_disk_irq: false

+  # Installs a systemd service to run fstrim weekly, or starts the default fstrim service
+  # which comes with most Linux distributions.
+  # Default: false
+  tune_fstrim: false

+  # Disables hyper-threading, sets the ACPI-cpufreq governor to 'performance'.
+Additionaly
+  # if system reboot is allowed: disables Intel P-States, disables Intel C-States,
+  # disables Turbo Boost.
+  # Default: false
+  tune_cpu: true

+  # Increases the number of allowed asynchronous IO events.
+  # Default: false
+  tune_aio_events: false

+  # Syncs NTP.
+  # Default: false
+  tune_clocksource: true

+  # Tunes the kernel to prefer keeping processes in-memory instead of swapping them out.
+  # Default: false
+  tune_swappiness: false

+  # Enables transparent hugepages (THP) to reduce TLB misses.
+  # Default: false
+  tune_transparent_hugepages: false

+  # Enables memory locking.
+  # Default: false
+  enable_memory_locking: false

+  # Installs a custom script to process coredumps and save them to the given directory.
+  # Default: false
+  tune_coredump: false

+  # The directory where all coredumps will be saved after they're processed.
+  # Default: ''
+  coredump_dir: "/var/lib/redpanda/coredump"

+  # (Optional) The vendor, VM type and storage device type that redpanda will run on, in
+  # the format <vendor>:<vm>:<storage>.
+This hints to rpk which configuration values it
+  # should use for the redpanda IO scheduler.
+  # Default: ''
+  well_known_io: "aws:i3.xlarge:default"
 ```